 Academic Integrity Council

 A. Academic Integrity Panel: Panels are intended to provide hearings for less serious or complex integrity cases.
-Panels shall consist of 2 members of the faculty (or 1 faculty member and 1 member of the professional staff) and 1 student member, chosen from the Academic Integrity Council.
+Panels shall consist of 3 members of the Council, including at least 1 faculty and at least 1 student member of the Council.

 B. Academic Integrity Board: Boards are intended to provide hearings for more serious or complex integrity cases.
-Boards shall consist of 3 members of the faculty (or 2 faculty members and 1 member of the professional staff) and 3 student members, chosen from the Academic Integrity Council.
+Boards shall consist of 5 members of the Council, including at least 2 faculty and at least 2 student members of the Council.

 C. Academic Integrity Council: The Council consists of all students, faculty, and staff eligible to serve on Panels and Boards.
 The full Council may be convened by the Associate Dean for Academic Affairs to study integrity issues, to decide matters of internal procedure, and to make recommendations to the Academic Standards Committee.

 D. The Associate Dean for Academic Affairs shall serve as Chair of the Academic Integrity Council and will conduct all Panel and Board hearings, but shall not serve as a voting member of a Panel or Board.

 E. Alternate student, faculty, and staff members will substitute when members of the Council are unable to serve.